cvmfs/doc-cvmfs/cpt-containers.rst

 $ kind create cluster --config kind-mount-cvmfs.yaml --image cvmfs-kind-node
 ```
 At this point, it is possible to use ``kubectl`` to start containers.
-If the filesystem of the container is available on the local filesystem used by the plugin,
+If the filesystem of the container is available on the CernVM-FS repository used by the plugin,
 it won't download the tarball, but just mount the local filesystem.

 ``podman`` integration